NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # NextGen on CONUS

 This documentation provides instructions on all neccessary steps and components to run NextGen jobs at CONUS scale.
-Considering the computations large scale, we focus only on running parallel jobs using MPI.
+Considering the computation's large scale, we focus only on running parallel jobs using MPI.

 * [Summary](#summary)
 * [Download the Codes](#doenload-the-codes)